OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/active-directory/develop/active-directory-v2-devquickstarts-node-api.md

 server.pre(restify.pre.userAgentConnection());
 // Set a per-request Bunyan logger (with requestid filled in). server.use(restify.requestLogger());
-// Allow 5 requests/second by IP address, and burst too10.
+// Allow 5 requests/second by IP address, and burst to 10.
 server.use(restify.throttle({
 burst: 10,
 rate: 5,